HudsonNock/Air-Hockey-Sim/README.md

 1. **Rollout Simulation**: Simulate the puck trajectory, assuming the opponent remains stationary
 2. **Reward Calculation**:
-   If the puck trajectory enters the opponents goal
+   Give an initial award of
    ```
-   reward = E[success] × (20 + puck_velocity/2)
+   reward = A * puck_velocity
    ```
-   Otherwise, set the reward to 0.
+   Where A = 11.5 if the puck trajectory enters the opponents goal avoiding the opponent, 2.5 if it enters the opponents goal when ignoring the opponent, and 0 if it doesn't enter the opponent goal.
+   Additionally a large punishment is given if the puck velocity is less than 5 m/s.
-4. **Episode Termination**: If the puck trajectory doesn't enter the opponents goal end the episode, otherwise continue the episode.
+4. **Episode Termination**: If the puck trajectory doesn't enter the opponents goal (ignoring the opponent), then end the episode, otherwise continue the episode.
 In either approach the simulation doesn't reset.

 **Benefits**:
-- Dense reward signal for offensive play, along with frequent episode terminations making termination easier.
+- Dense reward signal for offensive play, along with frequent episode terminations making training easier.
 - Velocity bonus encourages aggressive shots
 - Continuing simulation (without reset) maintains diverse state distribution
 - Prevents reward hacking where agent only cares to shoot frequently just to trigger halfway-line rewards
-- By not ending the episode when the trajectory of the puck enters the goal, we still encourage unpredictable shots which result in actual goals being scored giving a large reward boost.
+- By continuing the episode if the puck trajectory enters the goal, we still encourage unpredictable shots as they result in actual goals giving a large reward boost.

 ---